-Medium: Marine grade Stainless steel, hand cut and welded, on a powder coated steel base
+Medium: Marine grade stainless steel, hand cut and welded, on granite base

 Medium: Marine grade stainless steel, hand cut and welded, on a rusted steel base.

 Size: 17'2" tall (as shown on a 2' tall base) with a 6'6" turning radius

 Inquire About This Piece